ec-jrc/cbm/docs/dev_contributing.md

 # License   : 3-Clause BSD
 ```

-Please note that if the academic institution or company you are affiliated with
+Note that if the academic institution or company you are affiliated with
 does not allow to give up the rights, you should contact us for further details.